LucasE2996/easy-java-run-bash/README.md

 Installation success!
 ```

-Now you have the command installed!
+Now just restart your terminal and you have the command installed!

 ## Run